 Fixed dumbbells are by far the easiest to use among the three.
-You can quickly move from weight to weight and you can much more easily perform drop sets, supersets, etc… Fixed dumbbells will typically range from 5lbs-125lbs, often with 5lb increments.
+You can quickly move from weight to weight and much more easily perform drop sets, supersets, etc. Fixed dumbbells will typically range from 5lbs-125lbs, often with 5lb increments.

-If space and budget are no issue, fixed dumbbells are the best option, in my opinion.
+In my opinion, if space and budget are no issue, fixed dumbbells are the best option.

-Adjustable dumbbells can range in size, adjustment mechanisms, size, shape, etc… There are generally more tradeoffs with adjustable dumbbells as well.
-For example, you may have an adjustable dumbbell that can adjust weight very quickly, but at the expense of traditional dumbbell look and feel (e.g. Powerblocks).
-You may also have an adjustable dumbbell that offers a traditional look and feel, but at the expense of adjustment speed (e.g. Ironmasters).
-You also may have a dumbbell that offers both, but at the expense of long-term durability (e.g. Bowflex).
+Adjustable dumbbells can range in size, adjustment mechanisms, size, shape, etc. There are generally more tradeoffs with adjustable dumbbells as well.
+For example, you may have an adjustable dumbbell that can adjust weight very quickly, but at the expense of traditional dumbbell look and feel (e.g., Powerblocks).
+You may also have an adjustable dumbbell that offers a traditional look and feel, but at the cost of adjustment speed (e.g., Ironmasters).
+You also may have a dumbbell that offers both, but at the expense of long-term durability (e.g., Bowflex).